 That huge difference ultimately boils down to one thing in my view: Apple tends to report lumpier earnings figures than most of the service based companies listed above.
 Perhaps the market simply doubts the longevity of Apple’s products/services versus other large tech companies.
 Either way it seems unreasonably cheap.
-I mean right now Apple trades at earnings yield of just over 8%.
-It has $235,000m worth of cash, cash equivalents, short-term investments and long-term investments sitting on its balance sheet versus $115,000m worth of total debt.
+I mean, right now Apple trades at earnings yield of just over 8%.
+It has $235b worth of cash, cash equivalents, short-term investments and long-term investments sitting on its balance sheet versus $115b worth of total debt.
 It plans to return that difference directly to shareholders.

-On that note it’s worth mentioning the share buyback program going on here.
-Back in 2013 Apple had a total of approximately 6,500m shares in existence.
-That figure currently stands at around 4,750m.
-(If you run through the math you will find it is the same as boosting per-share earnings by around 4.5% to 5% per year).
+On that note, it’s worth mentioning the share buyback program going on here.
+Back in 2013 Apple had a total of approximately 6.5b shares in existence.
+That figure currently stands at around 4.75b.
+Run through the math and you will find this boosted earnings per share by around 4.5-5% per year.

-The total cash bill for eliminating 1,750m shares over that time frame? $235,000m.
-Cash dividends to shareholders took up a further $72,000m.
-We could therefore say that the total amount Apple spent on returning cash to shareholders was in the region of $305,000m to $310,000m.
-As large as that number appears, amazingly it is still less than the number I presented in the first paragraph: $330,000m.
+The total cash bill for eliminating 1.75b shares over that period? $235b.
+Cash dividends to shareholders took up a further $72b.
+So, all said and done Apple sent circa $310b to stockholders.
+As large as that number appears, amazingly it is still less than the number presented in the first paragraph: $330b.
 That was the total free cash flow generated by the company over the same period.

 So what do those numbers mean for investors?
-In short it appears that Apple can probably return 50% of its current market value to shareholders over the next few years without breaking a sweat.
+In short, it appears that Apple can probably return 50% of its current market value to shareholders over the next few years without breaking a sweat.
 That’s before taking into account any growth assumptions.
-It isn’t even including the $120,000m-plus balance sheet ‘surplus’ I mentioned above.
-Even if you are unsure about Apple’s long-term prospects (who is confident enough to make predictions regarding technology after all) there seems a good chance that the stock will deliver solid shorter-term returns.
+It isn’t even including the $120b-plus balance sheet ‘surplus’ I mentioned above.
+Even if you are unsure about Apple’s long-term prospects (who is confident enough to make predictions regarding technology after all), there seems a good chance that the stock will deliver solid shorter-term returns.